iterative/dvc.org/static/docs/user-guide/external-data/ssh.md

 ## External Data and Outputs

-Let's take as example a stage that simply copies a local file to a SSH location.

 For cached external outputs (specified using `-o`) we need to setup an external cache location that will be used by DVC to store versions of the external file.
 Non-cached external outputs (specified using `-O`) do not require an external